 It's not always a problem when influential points are brought up, but it is important to follow up on observations that are marked as extremely influential.
 A high result on an influence measure could indicate a number of different things, including a mistake in the data input process or an observation that is clearly not typical of the population of interest and so need to be excluded from the analysis.
 During the process of fitting a model, the inclusion of one or more data points that are sufficiently important might cause coefficient estimations to be thrown off and muddle the model's interpretation.
 In the past, before conducting a linear regression, the potential of outliers in a dataset would be evaluated using histograms and scatterplots.
 This was done before running the linear regression.
 Both approaches of evaluating data points were subjective, and there was little way to determine how much influence each possible outlier had on the data representing the outcomes.
 This resulted in the development of a number of quantitative metrics, such as DFFIT and DFBETA.

 The DFFFITS algorithm assesses how much of an impact each particular example has on the value that was anticipated.
-It is possible to translate it to the distance according to Cook.

-DFFITS, in contrast to Cook's distances, can take either a positive or a negative value.
+It is possible to translate it to the distance according to Cook. dffits, in contrast to Cook's distances, can take either a positive or a negative value.
 When the value is "0," the point in question is located precisely on the regression line.
 Leverage is what makes this possible.
 Mathematically speaking, it is the difference between the expected value with observation and the predicted value without observation.
 DFFITS is a representation of the externally studentized residual (ti) that has been exaggerated by high leverage points and decreased by low leverage points, as demonstrated by the alternative formula.
-The plots show the DFBETAS values (Fig. 9) and DFFITS values (Fig. 10) were within the size-adjusted threshold acceptable range with the exception of an extreme value, which was run 1 (DFBETAS), and runs 6 and 15 (DFFITS) (Table 2), which can also be seen in a half-normal probability plot above.
+The plots show the DFBETAS values (Fig. 9) and DFFITS values (Fig. 10) were within the size-adsjuted threshold acceptable range with the esception of two values, which were at runs 5 and 14.
 However, these values barely were above the acceptable range and in overall do not affect the reliability of the model as a whole.

 Fig. 9.
-Diagnostic plot in the form of DFBETAS for intercept vs runs for the Box-Behnken optimization studies.
+Diagnostic's plot in the form of DFBETAS for intercept vs runs for the Box-Behnken optimization studies.

 Fig. 10.
-Diagnostic plot in the form of DFFITS vs runs for the Box-Behnken optimization studies.
+Diagnostic's plot in the form of DFFITS vs runs for the Box-Behnken optimization studies.

 The model equation that was provided by the Design Expert program was used to construct the 3D plots, and they were created so that the interaction between the elements could be studied.
-Charting the answer against any two independent variables on the Z-axis allowed for the creation of the threedimensional displays.
+Charting the answer against any two independent variables on the Z-axis allowed for the creation of the three-dimensional displays.
 In the middle of each of these graphs is a single variable that remains constant, while the other two variables are shown to be changing as the experimental range increases.
 Each figure illustrates the influence of the reciprocal interaction that occurs between two substantial independent elements, while simultaneously maintaining the status quo for the other two components that were investigated.
 The shape of the plot is determined by how they influence growth and how they communicate with one another, which are three factors that are independent of one another.